AguaClara/SWOT/Summary Sheets/Derivation_flow_through_tank_with_a_valve.md

 $t_{Design}$ = time it would take for tank to empty *if* flow stayed constant at $Q_0$, which it does not
 $h_{Tank}$ = elevation of water level with reference to tank bottom
 $h_0$ = elevation of water level with reference to the valve

+"How does this 'tank with a valve' scenario differ from the 'hole in a bucket' scenario?" some might ask.
+If you are interested, you may go through the derivation on your own, using the orifice equation instead of the minor loss equation for the first step.
+If you do so, you'll find that the equation remains almost the same, the only difference is that the $\frac{h_{Tank}}{h_0}$ term drops out for an orifice, as $h_{Tank} = h_0$.
+The big difference in the systems lies with the flexibility of having a valve.
+It can be tightened or loosened to change the flow rate, whereas changing the size of an orifice multiple times in a row is not easy nor recommended.